cog

 5: Spam pin your extension.

-Allows you to execute scripts on the extensions page, as well as hard & soft disable extensions.
+Allows you to execute scripts using extensions, as well as hard & soft disable extensions.

 Web-based exploit.